Diary Major John Kevin Lloyd - 14 Aug - 3 Nov 1945 - Manila - Jan 1946 - Part 8

 MONDAY OCT 22

 calm.
-The ship is pitching all the time As a result many are
+The ship is pitching all the time.
+As a result nearly all

 seasick.
 I myself seem to be a good sailor.
 I enjoy the movement

-and have not missed one meal.
+and have not missed any meal.
 The cool air is doing my skin

 a lot of good.
 Thrice daily I receive attention with calomine lotion